zainuwachtig/blok-tech/README.md

 ## Concept

 With Airies you can fill in the air max models you like, based on your preferences you will get a selection of shoes which you can like (🔥) or dislike (🗑).
 You can find an image, the name, the stylecode and the year of the shoe on the cards.
-You can also superlike your favourites, they get a yellow / golden border, so you can easily find them in the list of liked shoes!
+You can also superlike your favourites, they get a kind of golden border, so you can easily find them in the list of liked shoes!

 ## Build with